Bhumibol Adulyadej: 1992 crisis

-Crisis of 2005–2006 and the September 2006 coup

-Background to the coup
+2005–2006 crisis

 Weeks before the April 2006 legislative election, the Democrat Party-led opposition and the People's Alliance for Democracy petitioned Bhumibol to appoint a replacement prime minister and cabinet.
 Demands for royal intervention were met with much criticism from the public.
 Bhumibol, in a speech on 26 April 2006, responded, "Asking for a Royally-appointed prime minister is undemocratic.
 It is, pardon me, a mess.
 It is irrational".

 After publicly claiming victory in the boycotted April parliamentary elections, Thaksin Shinawatra had a private audience with the king.
 A few hours later, Thaksin appeared on national television to announce that he would be taking a break from politics.
 Due to the election result, Bhumibol took the unprecedented step of calling the elections undemocratic.

 In May 2006, the Sondhi Limthongkul-owned Manager Daily newspaper published a series of articles describing the "Finland Plot", alleging that Thaksin and former members of the Communist Party of Thailand planned to overthrow the king and seize control of the nation.
 No evidence was ever produced to verify the existence of such a plot, and Thaksin and his Thai Rak Thai party vehemently denied the accusations and sued the accusers.

 In a rare, televised speech to senior judges, Bhumibol requested the judiciary to take action to resolve the political crisis.
 On 8 May 2006, the Constitutional Court invalidated the results of the April elections and ordered new elections scheduled for 15 October 2006.
 The Criminal Court later jailed the Election Commissioners.

-On 14 July 2006, Privy Council President Prem Tinsulanonda addressed graduating cadets of the Chulachomklao Royal Military Academy, telling them that the Thai military must serve the nation and the king—not the government.
+On 14 July, Privy Council President Prem Tinsulanonda addressed graduating cadets of the Chulachomklao Royal Military Academy, telling them that the Thai military must serve the nation and the king—not the government.

-On 20 July, Bhumibol signed a royal decree endorsing new House elections for 15 October 2006.
+On 20 July, Bhumibol signed a royal decree calling new House elections for 15 October 2006.
 In an unprecedented act, the King wrote a note on the royal decree calling for a clean and fair election.
-That very day, Bhumibol underwent spinal surgery.
+Bhumibol also underwent spinal surgery that day.